How Does Xanax Work?

 If someone is overdosing on Xanax, 9-1-1 should be contacted immediately.
 A medication called Flumazenil may be available to reverse the effects of a benzodiazepine overdose and save a life.
-Snorting Xanax is dangerous not only because it increases the risk of overdose, but also because it will likely lead to physical and psychological dependence, a major indicator of addiction and abuse.
+Snorting Xanax is dangerous not only because it increases the risk of overdose, but also because it will likely lead to physical and psychological dependence, a major indicator of addiction and use.

 Dependence may occur when a person snorts Xanax because the drug is habit-forming and addictive.
-Snorting Xanax, or taking the drug in ways other than directed, is considered drug abuse and may lead to dependence.
+Snorting Xanax, or taking the drug in ways other than directed, is considered drug use and may lead to dependence.

 Snorting Xanax may build tolerance, which requires a person takes more and more of the drug to get high.
 Taking more means the body will become used to having Xanax in the system.
 Once Xanax is removed from a person’s body, the body needs time to adjust and recover.